ChenDelong1999/my-academic-website-2023/content/_index.md

       subtitle: '<br>Delong is passionate about music！
       <br>
       He was awarded a violin performance diploma from the {{< staticref "http://en.ccom.edu.cn/" "newtab" >}}Central Conservatory of Music{{< /staticref >}} (中央音乐学院).
-      <br>He served as the leader of the Hohai University Symphony Orchestra during 2019-2020.
+      <br>He served as the leader of the Hohai University Symphony Orchestra (河海大学管弦乐团) during 2019-2020.
       <br>He is also at {{< staticref "https://space.bilibili.com/291158396" "newtab" >}}bilibili.com{{< /staticref >}} with 20k+ followers.
       <br><br>'
       filters: